 The flavor took a few seconds to grow on me each time because I was put off by the aroma of the coffee throughout the brewing process.
 By the second or third sip of the cup from the Chemex, I was able to appreciate a balanced, mellow flavor with only the faintest hint of the staleness I expected.
 Not as delicious as something from the local roaster, of course, but a step above other options.

 The coffee tasted smooth and I could easily detect the chocolate and caramel notes.
-I had forgotten how the Illy website described the flavor and the notes were still pronounced enough for me to call them what they were.
+I had forgotten how the Illy website described the flavor and the notes were still pronounced enough for me to pinpoint the taste.
 There was a little acidity there, but it didn’t make drinking the Illy coffee an unpleasant experience.

 As mentioned earlier, the aromas never impressed me and I didn’t have high hopes for the flavor.
 However, the flavor of the Chemex cup was enjoyable enough to finish the whole cup of black coffee.
 When I made the coffee a few days later using the drip brew method, it was more difficult to drink a full cup black.

 If you think you’ll drink your whole can of coffee over the course of a week via pour-over methods, you may not be too disappointed.
 However, if you take longer to drink the bags or cans of coffee that you purchase (depending on coffee storage methods) and plan to make it in a drip coffee maker, you may be disappointed after the first or second cup or pot.
 If you primarly drink with cream or prepare as a latte, you lilely won’t notice a difference.

 I made it in a Chemex and in a Ninja Coffee Bar machine using a paper filter, not the permanent filter it came with.
 I feel that it would have clogged the permanent filter.
 Though the can says the coffee inside is good for a French press, I would have the same concern—clogging—with that method.
 I feel that I would have had excessive amounts of sediment in my cup if I had used the French press, too.